LordofBone/CheckoutChallengePyBadge/README.md

 - **Green LEDs**: The first three LEDs light up green from left to right, indicating the progress of the race.
 - **Red LEDs**: The final two LEDs light up red.
   - **Second Last Red LED**: Lights up when the race is coming to an end, giving you a heads-up to make a final push.
-  - **Final Red LED**: Stays lit during the last 10 seconds of the race to help you time your final maneuvers.
+  - **Final Red LED**: Stays lit during the last 10 seconds of the race to help you time your final manoeuvres.

 This LED system helps you keep track of how much time is left, giving you an idea of when to push forward to get ahead of the AI trolley.